OBBI 050800Z 32009KT 280V340 7000 NSC 37/25 Q1001 NOSIG

 A live miniature land laid below me, distances and dimensions never imagined before, stretching my sight towards an endless horizon.
 Clouds floated just above the city, almost brushing the buildings below, I can see patches of green and blocks of builds as if rolled out on a carpet.
 With muted excitement, I turn back to my father in amazement, having just realized that I am Flying!

-Like the cartoon character that I desperately chased in my dream, like the sounds my mother tried so hard to mimic, l realized this is what birds and clouds see every day, this is what it is to fly, I lost my surrounding, and merged with the window in absolute joy and disbelief.
-Up till that point, travel was the destination, now its the journey.
+In that moment l realized that this is what birds and clouds see every day, this is what it is to fly, I lost my surrounding, and merged with the window in absolute joy and disbelief.
+This was the moment that travel was no longer the destination but the journey.